T

 park

-An indoor botanical garden located in The CORE Shopping Centre, offering a lush green escape year-round.
-It features a playground, a pond with koi fish, and a wide variety of exotic plants.
+An indoor botanical garden located on the 4th floor of The CORE Shopping Centre.
+It features lush greenery, a pond with fish, and a playground, offering a tropical oasis year-round.

 4. Evening